jeceljr/baby8/examples/bla/bla.md

 Control flow is normally structured by placing code between { and } where { is like a postfix operator that will push the expression to its left and the current program counter to a nesting stack.
 If the expression is 0 then execution skips to after the corresponding }.
+The # variable points to the top of the nesting stack, so the current loop count can be accessed as
+ #@ and the count in the next leve of loop as #,1@ (at most 16 levels are
+allowed, so #,16@ will actually get the address after the opening { ).
-The loop value at the top of the nesting stack can be accessed via the # variable and assigning 0 to it also causes execution to skip to after the closing } and the nesting stack to be popped, which allows premature exit from a loop.
-If the } is encountered normally, then # is decremented and if not 0 the program counter is set to the saved value, looping back to just after the corresponding {.
+Assigning 0 to the current loop count causes execution to skip to after the closing } and the nesting stack to be popped, which allows premature exit from a loop.
+If the } is encountered normally, then the loop count is decremented and if not 0 the program counter is set to the saved value, looping back to just after the corresponding {.
+To exit from three levels of {...} you would do something like 0!#0!(#,1)0!(#,2)

 Note that since comparison operators return either 0 or 1, placing such an expression before a {..} is an IF.
 To have an ELSE part the expression should be